CyrilleMesue/cyrillemesue.github.io/index.md

 comments: true
 ---

 Hello, my name is Cyrille.
 I am a Bioengineering Student at Yildiz Technical University in Istanbul, Turkey.
 As an aspiring Bioengineer, I aim to utilize machine learning, Medical Imaging and Bioengineering techniques to make a positive impact in global healthcare.
 I enjoy gathering, organizing and analyzing information, working in groups and contributing to project strategies.
-I'm also interested in the application of computational and Systems Biology in the pathophysiology of cancer.
+I'm also interested in the applications of computational and Systems Biology in the pathophysiology of cancer.

 Through this site, I hope to meet and raise a community of individuals who will offer one another the opportunity to learn and grow.
 While my main focus is in Biomedical research, I am open to learning new things as I believe that knowledge is the best food for our brains.
 I value your comments more than any thing as my primary goal is to learn.